April 26, 2025

 POWERCHINA Advances 30MW La Trinidad Solar Project in El Salvador

-POWERCHINA has been awarded a contract to construct the 30MW La Trinidad solar project in El Salvador, part of the broader 70MW San Miguel solar initiative.
-The plant will feature over 62,000 Longi solar modules mounted on single-axis trackers, enhancing efficiency by following the sunโ€™s path.
-Once operational, the project is expected to generate 188,000 MWh of energy annually, powering more than 50,000 households.
+POWERCHINA has secured the contract to construct the 30MW La Trinidad solar project in El Salvador.
+This development is a key part of the broader 70MW San Miguel solar initiative.
+The project will use over 62,000 Longi solar modules and is projected to generate 188,000 MWh of energy annually, supplying electricity to more than 50,000 households once complete.

 Investment and Future Impact

-The La Trinidad solar project represents a substantial $45 million investment in El Salvadorโ€™s energy landscape.
-This funding will support the construction and execution of the solar plant, helping propel the country toward a more sustainable future.
-The project’s impact on the local economy and environment is expected to be significant.
-By supplying clean energy to thousands of households, the La Trinidad plant will reduce reliance on fossil fuels and cut greenhouse gas emissions.
-This shift to renewable energy aligns with El Salvadorโ€™s goals to boost energy security and lower costs for consumers.
+The project is expected to have a significant impact on the local economy and environment.
+By supplying clean energy to thousands of households, the La Trinidad solar plant will decrease reliance on fossil fuels and reduce greenhouse gas emissions.
+This pivot to renewable energy aligns with El Salvador’s goals to boost energy security and lower energy costs for its consumers.

-Expansion Plans for the San Miguel Initiative
+Expansion Plans for the San Miguel Solar Initiative

-The 30MW La Trinidad project is just the beginning of a more extensive solar initiative in San Miguel.
-A second phase will add another 40MW solar plant, bringing the initiative’s total capacity to 70MW.
-This expansion follows a successful tender process in 2020, when the Comisiรณn Ejecutiva Hidroelรฉctrica del Rรญo Lempa (CEL) awarded contracts to develop 131MW of solar capacity across the country.
-That tender has driven significant growth in El Salvadorโ€™s renewable energy sector, with the San Miguel initiative being one of the largest projects to emerge from the process.
+This initiative stems from a successful tender process in 2020, when the Comisión Ejecutiva Hidroeléctrica del Río Lempa (CEL) awarded contracts to develop 131MW of solar capacity across the country.
+This tender has spurred considerable growth in El Salvador’s renewable energy sector, with the San Miguel initiative emerging as one of the largest projects to come from the process.

-El Salvador’s Expanding Solar Energy Sector
+Progress in El Salvador’s Solar Energy Sector

-El Salvador has been making significant progress in expanding its solar energy capacity.
-According to the International Renewable Energy Agency (IRENA), the countryโ€™s installed solar capacity reached 563 MW by the end of 2023โ€”a major leap from just 21 MW in 2017.
-This expansion is part of a broader strategy to diversify the nation’s energy mix and reduce its dependence on imported fuels.
-By investing in solar and other renewables, El Salvador is moving toward greater energy independence while addressing environmental concerns.
+This expansion is part of a broader strategy to diversify the nation’s energy mix and lessen its dependence on imported fuels.
+By investing in solar and other renewable energy sources, El Salvador is moving toward greater energy independence while also addressing environmental concerns.

-POWERCHINAโ€™s involvement in the La Trinidad solar project highlights its expertise in renewable energy development.
-With a proven track record of constructing large-scale solar and wind projects globally, the company is well-equipped to ensure the successful completion of the San Miguel initiative.
-The La Trinidad project marks a pivotal milestone in El Salvadorโ€™s journey toward a sustainable energy future.
-Backed by international partners like POWERCHINA, the country is poised to continue expanding its renewable energy capacity and reducing its carbon footprint.
+POWERCHINA’s involvement in the La Trinidad project highlights its expertise in renewable energy development.
+With a proven track record constructing large-scale solar and wind projects globally, POWERCHINA is well-equipped to ensure the successful completion of the San Miguel solar initiative.

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.

-More El Salvador Solar News
+El Salvador Solar News

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}